chinzhengjie/ZJ_Portfolio/Sudoku Project/README.md

 - if a board is generated successfully, it will print "successful"

-in order to test the function, i ran the function 2000 times to ensure that it would not produce an unsolvable board all 2000 times were successful -> reasonable to believe it will produce a solvable board
+in order to test the function, i ran the function 2000 times to ensure that it would not produce an unsolvable board all 2000 times were successful -> reasonable to believe it will always produce a solvable board